“Stamps! Where are my Christmas stamps?” said Madison Clark. She rummaged through her desk drawer. “Oh, I guess I ran out!”

 “Well, I happened to go to the post office earlier today, and I bought a stack of Christmas stamps,” Mr. Thompson said.
 “Why don’t I just give them to you?
 Then, I can go back to the post office tomorrow when they have more stamps.”

 “My letters will go out on time after all!”
-Madison said, as Mr. Thompson handed her a stack of holiday stamps.
-“Could you drive me back to the blue mailbox at the post office?”
+Madison said.
+Mr. Thompson handed her his stack of holiday stamps.
+“Could you drive me back to the blue mailbox at the post office?
+It’s five minutes to six o’clock.”

-“I’m putting extra stamps on the envelopes because they have to go across five oceans,” Madison said, pasting more than enough postage on each letter.
+“I’m putting extra stamps on the envelopes because they have to go across five oceans,” Madison said.
+She pasted more than enough postage on each letter.
+As she looked at her watch, she realized that they were almost too late.

-As Mr. Thompson stopped at the blue mailbox outside the post office, Madison slipped her seven envelopes into the mail slot as the postal worker collected the last letters for the day.
+As Mr. Thompson stopped at the blue mailbox outside the post office, Madison slipped her seven envelopes into the mail slot in the nick of time.
+Not a moment later, the postal worker collected the last letters for the day.

 “Just in time!”
-Madison said, cheering.
+Madison said with a cheer.
 “Merry Christmas everyone!”

-On Christmas Day, Mrs. Clark kept her word and accompanied Madison to each home in the neighborhood, taking pictures as her daughter sang.
+Then, on Christmas Day, Mrs. Clark kept her word and accompanied Madison to each home in the neighborhood for caroling.
+She took pictures as her daughter sang.
 No one sang louder with Madison than Mr. and Mrs. Thompson, who were thrilled their pictures would accompany her next pen pal letters.

-“We’re only on photo six,” Mrs. Clark said, clicking the camera.
+“We’re only on photo six,” Mrs. Clark said, as she clicked the camera.
 “Smile for number seven!”

 “Make sure you have enough postage this time!”
-Mr. Thompson said, nudging Mrs. Clark.
+Mr. Thompson said.
 “I might not always have extra on hand.”

-“Yes, sir,” Madison said, grinning at her mom and checking off the Thompson family from her neighborhood list.
-“Two more families to go, Mom.”
+“Yes, sir,” Madison said.
+She grinned at her mom and checked off the Thompson family from her neighborhood list.
+“Two more families to go for photos, Mom.”

-By the time Madison received her return pen pal letters in January, she had all new photos to place beneath the glass on her bedroom desk.
+When Madison received her return pen pal letters in January, she had all new photos to place beneath the glass on her bedroom desk.
+Even if she felt very small sometimes, her world was getting bigger and bigger.
+It could only continue to grow.

 Christmas had been celebrated a little bit more all around the world, just because Madison insisted on sending out her letters on time!